 With only a handful of jobs reports until the 2012 Elections, each one takes on more and more significance.
 And this is an OK report for the Obama Administration.
 The Bureau of Labor Statistics reports that the economy added 163,000 jobs in July.
 This was above the consensus of 100,000.

 Obviously this wasn’t a good enough report for the Romney campaign to no longer have a story to tell about the bad economy.
 There are still 12.8 million Americans out of work, including 14.1% of the African-American population and 10.3% of Hispanics.
-5.2 million Americans have been unemployed for 27 weeks or more (this is 40.7% of the total unemployed, which is actually the lowest percentage since December 2009).
+5.2 million Americans have been unemployed for 27 weeks or more.
 You add the involuntarily part-time workers, the underemployed, and those marginally attached to the labor force, and you’re still at around 25 million Americans suffering through what is, for them, a depression.